Jalle19/node-ffmpeg-mpegts-proxy/README.md

 * `source`: the source URL
 * `avconvOptions`: (optional) special avconv parameters for this source.
 This is an object containing two arrays, `input`and `output`.
+* `realtime`: (optional) whether to add the `-re` input flag to the input options.
+Normally this is what you want, but some sources may not work correctly without disabling this.
+Defaults to `true`.
 * `prescript`: (optional) script to run before transcoding starts.
 Useful if you need to bring up temporary VPN interfaces etc. Four arguments are passed to the script; the source URL, the relative stream URL, the provider name and the channel name.